-At the northern end of the Atlantic Ocean sits Iceland, just touching the arctic circle.
-Although more than 13% is covered by snowfields and glaciers, the Gulf Stream keeps the climate milder than one would expect from an island near the top of the world.
-Iceland is renowned for the diversity of its natural wonders: a stunning coastline, slumbering volcanos, majestic waterfalls, glaciated fjords, souring mountains, and lush forests are just part of what makes this island amazing.
+Although much of Iceland is covered by snowfields and glaciers, the Gulf Stream keeps the climate milder and much greener than one would expect from an island near the top of the world.
+Iceland is renowned for the diversity of its natural wonders: a stunning coastline, slumbering volcanos, numerous majestic waterfalls, glaciated fjords, mountains and lush forests are just part of what makes this island so amazing.

 Experience the vast volcanic landscape, breathtaking glaciers, and hardy Viking hospitality that have been celebrated for centuries in Icelandic sagas.
 On this unique expedition, view towering volcanic pillars, hike to stunning waterfalls, and languish in ancient geyser springs.
 From the capital city to remote farms on the tips of exposed fjords, Iceland is picturesque, including some features of the moon surface.
 Volcanoes, hot springs, and glaciers influence the look and feel of the country.
 At every turn, the vistas will astound you.
 Join us on this exploratory adventure of one of our planet’s most fascinating and unique environments.